wp-plugins/hdw-tube/readme.txt

 * Initial release of the HDW Tube plugin(WordPress video gallery) for WordPress = 1.2 =
 * Solved an issue in javascript.
+* Release for compatibility with WordPress new version.